-PROJECT DESCRIPTION
+1 ro m the checklist below: ı PROJECT DESCRIPTION I Brief description of the design intent behind the development proposal.
+This description should be more design detailed, and not replicate the descriptio within the Planning Rationale.
+I Project statistics, including gross floor area, the breakdown of floor area for different uses, total number and detailed breakdown of units, total number a detailed breakdown of vehicle and bike parking, building heights, lot covera etc. Project statistics should be illustrated in a table.
+[Rendering of the proposal. ı DE SIGN DIRECTIVE(S) [A concise summary and response to the applicable City's design policies, including from the Official Plan, and City urban design guidelines.
+A more etailed response shall be provided for any applicable urban design criteria that re not being met by the proposal. response to urban design directions provided at the various pre-consultation leetings with City staff.
+SI ΓE , CONTEXT, AND ANALYSIS ex pla que ographs, maps, diagrams, and images may be utilized along with brief unatory text to document and analyze condition and context of the site.
+The ested information should cover area within a 100 metre radius of a development A larger radius may be requested for larger / more complex projects. nı nı hotographs of existing site conditions and surrounding area, including a umbered map pinpointing where each photo is taken.
+Correspond these umbers with the site photos and include arrows illustrating the direction of the notograph.

-- Brief description of the design intent behind the development proposal.
-This description should be more design detailed, and not replicate the description within the Planning Rationale. - Project statistics, including gross floor area, the breakdown of floor area for different uses, total number and detailed breakdown of units, total number and detailed breakdown of vehicle and bike parking, building heights, lot coverage, etc. Project statistics should be illustrated in a table.
+☐ Perspective images to and / or from the site.

-Rendering of the proposal.
+Protected view corridors or views of interest that may be impacted b y the proposed development.

-DESIGN DIRECTIVE(S)
+Built and natural heritage assets on site and a adjacent area

-□ A concise summary and response to the applicable City's design policies, including from the Official Plan, and City urban design guidelines.
-A more detailed response shall be provided for any applicable urban design criteria that are not being met by the proposal.
+- ☐ Microclimate conditions of the site.

-□ A response to urban design directions provided at the various pre-consultation meetings with City staff.
+- ☐ Key uses, destinations, and spatial elements in the surrounding area such as focal points/nodes, gateways, parks/open spaces, and public arts.

-SITE, CONTEXT, AND ANALYSIS
+- ☐ Urban pattern (streets, blocks).

-Photographs, maps, diagrams, and images may be utilized along with brief explanatory text to document and analyze condition and context of the site.
-The requested information should cover area within a 100 metre radius of a development site.
-A larger radius may be requested for larger / more complex projects.
+☐ Characteristics of adjacent streets and public realm.

-- Photographs of existing site conditions and surrounding area, including a numbered map pinpointing where each photo is taken.
-Correspond these numbers with the site photos and include arrows illustrating the direction of the photograph. - Perspective images to and / or from the site. - □ Protected view corridors or views of interest that may be impacted by the proposed development. - Built and natural heritage assets on site and adjacent area. - □ Microclimate conditions of the site. - □ Key uses, destinations, and spatial elements in the surrounding area such as focal points/nodes, gateways, parks/open spaces, and public arts. - □ Urban pattern (streets, blocks). - □ Characteristics of adjacent streets and public realm. - Mobility networks, such as transit stations, street networks, cycling facilities, pedestrian routes and connections, and parking. - Future and current development proposals on adjacent properties. - □ The planned functions of the adjacent properties, such as the permitted building envelope under current zoning.
+- Mobility networks, such as transit stations, street networks, cycling facilities, pedestrian routes and connections, and parking. - ☐ Future and current development proposals on adjacent properties. - ☐ The planned functions of the adjacent properties, such as the permitted building envelope under current zoning.